 View Larger Topographic Map

 There are two ways to into the Waipakihi valley.
 The most popular route is over the Urchin track.
-To get to the track take Kaimanawa Road off SH1.
+To get to the track take Kaimanawa Road (which is a private road) off SH1.
 After crossing the Tongariro River Bridge turn right onto the gravel road towards the Pillars of Hercules and then left to the Urchin track.
+From here the land is public.
 The road is rough but passable in non 4wds.

 Walking up the River